 - A. Qualified collection actions (Cal.
 Rules of Court, rule 3.740) will be assigned to the court's case disposition calendar.
-A non-appearance hearing\ will be set thirteen (13) months from the date of filing. - \Appearance is not required should default judgment or dismissal be entered prior to the date set for hearing. - Upon the filing of a response/denial/answer by a defendant(s), the collection action will be changed to a civil fast track/delay reduction case and a case management conference or mandatory settlement conference/trial setting conference will be set within sixty (60) to ninety (90) days of the filing of the responsive pleading. - B. Alternative Dispute Resolution.
+A hearing will be set thirteen (13) months from the date of filing.
+If default judgment or dismissal has been entered no appearance is necessary. - Upon the filing of a response/denial/answer by a defendant(s), the collection action will be changed to a civil fast track/delay reduction case and a case management conference or mandatory settlement conference/trial setting conference will be set within sixty (60) to ninety (90) days of the filing of the responsive pleading. - B. Alternative Dispute Resolution.
 It is the policy of this court to promote and encourage alternative dispute resolution.
 In any case where judicial arbitration is ordered, the parties may stipulate to substitute private arbitration or mediation.
-In any case where the matter is referred to any form of alternative dispute resolution, including judicial arbitration, it shall be finally concluded in no more than ninety (90) days if no other date is set by the court. - C. Interpreters.
+In any case where the matter is referred to any form of alternative dispute resolution, including judicial arbitration, it shall be finally concluded in no more than ninety (90) days if no other date is set by the court.

+- C. Interpreters.
 It is the responsibility of the attorney/party to obtain an interpreter if needed for any civil matter.
-A family member, friend, or the attorney may only interpret: 1) in an uncontested matter; 2) with the express consent of the party; 3) with the express statement of the attorney that there is no conflict of interest; and 4) on being properly sworn.
+A family member, friend, or the attorney may only interpret: 1) in an uncontested matter; 2) with the express consent of the party; 3) with the express statement of the attorney that there is no conflict of interest; and 4) on being properly sworn. - D. Court Reporters.
+The court's policy regarding court reporters can be found on the court's website. - E. Complex Litigation.
+The rules governing complex litigation can be found on the court's website.
+Click here to view rules on complex litigation.

-(Adopted October 1, 1998; Amended January 1, 2003; Amended January 1, 2007; Amended July 1, 2007; Amended January 1, 2008; Subd. (d) added, rule amended January 1, 2009; Amended July 1, 2010; Amended July 1, 2012 (repealed subd. (b), (c), and (e), renumbered (d) to (a) and (e) to (c))
+(Adopted October 1, 1998; Amended January 1, 2003; Amended January 1, 2007; Amended July 1, 2007; Amended January 1, 2008; Subd. (d) added, rule amended January 1, 2009; Amended July 1, 2010; Amended July 1, 2012 (repealed subd. (b), (c), and (e), renumbered (d) to (a) and (e) to (c); Amended July 1, 2017)

-APPENDIX A
+CHAPTER 6 CIVIL DEPARTMENT APPENDIX A